commercetools/commercetools-php-symfony/README.md

-By default, `CtpBundle` & `CustomerBundle` are enabled for all environments. additionally `SetupBundle` & `StateBundle` only for dev environment.
-To overview, enable or disable them, edit the `config/bundles.php` file.
+By default, `CtpBundle` & `CustomerBundle` are enabled for all environments.
+`SetupBundle` & `StateBundle` are only enabled for for development environments.
+To see which bundles are enabled and optionally enable or disable them, edit the `config/bundles.php` file.

 ### Available services

-In every bundle there are services that can be autowired directly in your application.
-For example to autowire the `CatalogManager` service in a controller action, do the following:
+The main idea is that in each Bundle there are some reusable services that you may inject directly in your app.
+As a generic pattern there are a couple of `*Manager` services, that provide related actions.
+So, for example in `CartManager` you will find helpers like `getCart`, `createCartForUser` and `update`.
+The `update` service returns a  `CartUpdateBuilder` where you can dynamically build update actions.
+To autowire a service, for example `CatalogManager`, in a controller action, do the following:

 ```php
 <?php